-Bent v Highways and Utilities Construction Ltd and another EWCA Civ 292 concerns the liability of an insurance company to cover the cost of a temporary replacement car.
+Bent v Highways and Utilities Construction Ltd and another EWCA Civ 292 concerns the liability of an insurance company to cover the cost of a temporary replacement car after a road traffic accident.
 The key issue arising in the Court of Appeal surrounded the type of evidence the court would take into consideration when making such a determination, and how this evidence could be applied.

 In February 2007, Darren Bent (a footballer) was involved in a road traffic accident.
 The other party accepted liability for the crash and thus responsibility for the damage caused to Mr Bent’s Mercedes V12, which was valued at around £72,000 and which due to the accident had to undergo extensive repairs.